symphoniacloud/lambda-benchmarking/README.md

 **Benchmarks for the AWS Lambda service.**

+## ARCHIVED

+Please note - this repository is not under anything like active maintainance so please don't use it for anything more than ideas!

+...

 Currently what we're capturing is Lambda platform latencies for functions that haven't been invoked for an hour or so.
 In other words - **cold start latency**.

 It's interesting to see how cold start latencies compare across a number of axes.
 For example, we know that cold starts are typically longer when we enable VPC support, but what about other factors like runtime, memory, region, function package size - how do they impact cold starts?
 And how does cold start latency vary over time?